dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 - or duplicated locatation of some information
 - ... i didn't explore how or the implications on causality of options for how information can be duplicated or shared

+### Zenith of Crystalization

+- is there some zenith of crystalization? is there some mind-form which is perfectly synced across all possible worlds? across all possible virtualizations above and below our own?
+What would that be like?